We're an affiliate

 How You Can Stimulate Your Dog’s Appetite

-If your dog is just not in the mood of eating, you can stimulate his appetite by giving him prescribed foods.
+If your dog is just not in the mood of eating, you can stimulate his appetite by giving him prescribed foods, or some these homemade foods.
 These diets have a mimicked hormone that increases your dog’s appetite or by reducing nausea.

 Why Won’t My Dog Eat?

 Several factors may make your dog fail to eat as he normally would.
 Some reasons might be simple like changes in mood or having a boring meal while others are more complex.